-A comprehensive and confidential service to assess occupational exposure to mercury for dentists and those working with mercury in an industrial environment
+We are able to provide a comprehensive and confidential Mercury Screening service in Sheffield and across the UK, to assess occupational exposure to mercury for dentists and those working with mercury in an industrial environment

 Mercury is a toxic element and is included in the Health and Safety Executive (HSE) document EH 40.
 By law the occupational exposure to mercury must be assessed and controlled, as described by the Control of Substances Hazardous to Health (COSHH).